nguyen-toan/LLM/README.md

-# Collection of notebooks on LLM practices
+# Collection on LLM practices